 Several schools offer online courses in civil engineering technology, but lab requirements mean these programs cannot be completed entirely through distance learning.
 Some programs offer just a few courses online, while others are in a hybrid format that combines online and on-campus requirements.
 When taking online courses, students need to have access to particular software programs, including a word processor, Adobe Acrobat Reader and Java.

-Applicants need a high school education, and courses in mathematics, computer use and science would be useful, but are not required.
+Applicants need a high school education, and courses in mathematics, computer use and science are likely to be useful, but are not required.
 The civil engineering technology program requires students to study the fundamentals of engineering and construction.
 Courses may cover topics such as fluid mechanics, hydraulics, highway engineering and the properties of soils.

 Associate's Degree in Civil Engineering Technology

 Fully online associate's degree programs in civil engineering technology are not available since students must gain practical, hands-on experience conducting labs, surveying land, studying maps and drafting buildings.
 However, some courses are available online or as hybrids, which have in-person and online components.
 Students who are looking for a fully online program may consider a more general associate's degree program in engineering technology.
 The coursework can be completed entirely online; lab work consists of a final hands-on work or internship experience, or a residency at an approved school.

 Through an Associate of Applied Science in Civil Engineering Technology program, pupils master reading maps and land surveys, study the principles of engineering highways and identify materials used in construction.
 They also learn to work as part of a team and find solutions to technical problems.